jenniferofficial/jenniferofficial.github.io/_projects/illustration.md

 ---
 # Index display order and permanent url
-order: 0
+order: 80
-permalink: inclusive-healthy-places
+permalink: illustration

 # Title
-title: Inclusive healthy places
+title: Illustration
-subhead: Everyday environments play a fundamental role in shaping how healthy we are, as individuals and communities
+subhead: Selection of sketches, drawings, and more used in the course of project development and communications, fo- cusing on urban planning and design content

 # Project meta
-tags: [Professional, Original applied research, Gehl Institute]
+tags: [Student, Professional, Graphics &amp; Visual Analysis]
-timeline: 2017-2018
+timeline: 2010-2018
-roles: [Program Manager, Research Lead, Report Author]
+roles: [Designer]
-clients: [Robert Wood Johnson Foundation]
+clients: [Various]
 partners:

 # Project lead image